 YouTube subscribers are still going strong, and the more than 1 billion users who log on each day have catapulted several YouTubers to Internet stardom.
 While there are many YouTube channels, there are a select few users that have risen to the top in 2014.
 The following is a list of the top 5 most influential YouTubers in 2014.

 The number 5 spot on our list of the most influential YouTubers is DisneyCarToys, who comes in at 700,616 subscribers.
 This film channel currently has 1,010 uploaded videos, with a whopping 823,638,223 views total.
 This YouTuber provides … Read More

-The wonderful world of online marketing is incredibly dense and often times problematic for newcomers.
+The wonderful world of online marketing, such as social media, paid search and SEO for Los Angeles, New York or any other major cities’ business owners is incredibly dense and often times problematic.
 Many people look at web marketing as part of this great bit ‘get rich quick’ world and idiom that is simply untrue.
 Excellent online marketing takes a lot of focus, a lot of motivation, and a whole lot of patience.
-This idea that you can rule your industry in a matter of weeks may have been more realistic a decade prior, but the web landscape has changed enough to make its entry a bit more arduous.
+This idea that you can rule your industry in a matter of weeks may have been more realistic a decade prior, but the web landscape has … Read More

 Even though user-generated video accounts for some 40% of online video views and is expected to grow to more than half of all views by 2010, it’s downright inconceivable that a proportionate share of advertising revenue will accompany the shift.

 Advertisers are still hooked on the predictability of conventional programming, even though that same predictability is attracting ever fewer eyeballs relative to u-gen video.

 Marketers can spend (or withhold) their advertising dollars however they wish, but sooner or later, someone on Madison Avenue is going to wake up and recognize that in this reluctance is a missed opportunity.